jjaffeux/motion-assets/README.md

 # motion-assets

-motion-assets allows RubyMotion projects to use ImageMagick to generate all the icons sizes.
+motion-assets allows RubyMotion projects to use ImageMagick to generate all the icons and splash screens sizes.

 ## Installation